Zuehlke/ConfZ/docs/source/usage/sources_loaders.rst

   The filename can either be passed directly, via environment variable or via command line argument.
 The latter cases allow to easily configure multiple environments by having a separate file for each environment.
 - :class:`~confz.ConfZEnvSource` allows to load config data from environment variables and .env files.
-It supports to select the corresponding variables with allow- and deny-lists and with an optional prefix.
+It supports to select the corresponding variables with allow- and deny-lists and with an optional prefix and optional custom separator for nested variables.
 The variable names are either inferred from the config name or can be explicitly mapped.
 - :class:`~confz.ConfZCLArgSource` allows to load config data from command line arguments.
 An optional prefix allows to select only parts of the arguments.
 The argument names are either inferred from the config name or can be